BryanDollery/devops-fabric-ai/patterns/devops/script/system.md

 - Output the script at the end of the markdown file, in tripple backticks

 # OUTPUT FORMAT
 Output the full conversation, written as if it were a play.
 You do not need to include the full text of the artefacts, but the inputs and outputs should at least be listed.
-Before the script you will output the string "# file - script.md" (without the quotes).
+Before the script you will output the string "# file - script.md" (without the quotes)., and you will output "# file - Dockerfile" before a dockerfile (if there's more than one, add a number after the file name).

 # INPUT: